Preparing Students for the Digital Age and Beyond

 Technology in the Classroom

 CA’s 1:1 iPad Learning Program enhances our existing curriculum and supports a variety of learning styles, providing portability and an equitable platform for all students.
 The school piloted the program with intensive faculty training and 1:1 iPads in 5th, 6th and 9th grades.
-The 2015-2016 school year is the third year of CA's program.
+The 2017-18 school year is the fifth year of CA's program.
 The 1:1 program -- one device per student -- begins in the fifth grade, and encompasses all grades in Middle and Upper schools.
+Mobile tablet labs are provided for classrooms from Pre-K through 4th grade.
+All classrooms are equipped with electronic whiteboards.

-CA also offers four desktop computer labs – one in the Lower School, one in the Middle School, and two in the Raether building – as well as netbook and mobile labs for use in each division.
-In addition, both the Lower School Library and the Raether Library have more than 20 computers for student use.
+CA provides desktop computer labs and innovation labs, and makes robotics sets available throughout the school.
+In addition, the Lower School Library, the Raether Library and the Language lab have at least 20 computers for student use.
 In each division, we emphasize the importance of digital citizenship, online safety, and maintaining the ability to “unplug.”

 Learning to be Content Contributors